rreece/markdown-memo/04-bibliographies.md

 which is commonly used in humanities.
 Currently four types of references are supported: `article`, `book`, `incollection`, and `misc`.
 The journal or book titles need to be in markdown-style emphasis, meaning `*Set Within Asterixis*`.
+Also note that for works in a collection, you need to use the word "`In`" in the right place, like in the reference by Quine below.
+The rest of the syntax tries to be forgiving.
+If you want to add a `note` to appear at the end of the reference, put it at the end within [square brackets] like the work by Plato below.

 For example, the `mybib.txt` file in this document is